-void D.init(const graph& G, const node_array<vector>& pos)
+d3_window D(window& W, const graph& G, const node_array<rat_vector>& pos);

-initializes D by setting the visualized graph to G and the node positions of the visualized graph to the positions given in pos.
+creates an instance D of the data type $d3_window$.
+The output window of D is W. The visualized graph is G. The positions of the nodes are given in pos.
 Precondition: the vectors in pos are three-dimensional.